Diego Romano: Ergotelis

-On 25 June 2008, Romano signed a two-year contract with Greek Superleague side Ergotelis.
+On 25 June 2008, Romano signed a two-year contract with Greek Super League side Ergotelis.
 He went on to stay for six consecutive seasons with the club, featuring in 154 official matches and scoring 18 goals.
 During the 2011–12 season, Romano suffered ACL rupture, thus being unable to help his club avoid relegation to the Football League after six straight seasons in top-flight.
 He was one of the few club veterans to follow Ergotelis in the Football League, captaining the club and leading them to instant promotion back to top-flight.
-In his final season with the club, Romano captained the team to its best-ever 7th-place finish in the 2013−14 Greek Superleague.
+In his final season with the club, Romano captained the team to its best-ever 7th-place finish in the 2013−14 Greek Super League.
 However, as the club's board of directors decided to cut down on the team's budget and offer key players new contracts with reduced pay, Romano decided to part ways with Ergotelis on July 17, 2014.

 Iraklis

 Four days after his release from Ergotelis on July 21, 2014, Romano signed a two-year contract with Greek Football League club Iraklis.
 He made his debut for Iraklis in a Greek Cup match against Lamia.
-Romano was joined by fellow countryman Emanuel Perrone, and the duo majorly contributed to Iraklis' return to the Greek Superleague during the 2014–15 Football League season.
-After playing for Iraklis during the 2015–16 Superleague season, both players mutually terminated their contracts with the club in May 2016.
+Romano was joined by fellow countryman Emanuel Perrone, and the duo majorly contributed to Iraklis' return to the Greek Super League during the 2014–15 Football League season.
+After playing for Iraklis during the 2015–16 Super League season, both players mutually terminated their contracts with the club in May 2016.

-Apollon Smyrni
+Apollon Smyrnis

-On 25 June 2016, Romano joined Football League club Apollon Smyrni on a one-year deal until the summer of 2017.
-He once again helped his club earn promotion to the Superleague, this time as division champions.
-He featured in 23 matches for Apollon, and scored one goal in his club's 2016–17 Football League championship run.
+On 25 June 2016, Romano joined Football League club Apollon Smyrnis on a one-year deal until the summer of 2017.
+He once again helped his club earn promotion to the Super League, this time as division champions.
+He featured in 23 matches for Apollon Smyrnis, and scored one goal in his club's 2016–17 Football League championship run.